 Escape rooms have also been gaining popularity off late.
 They require attendees to solve a puzzle to be able to leave the area and complete the activity.
 Software giant, Microsoft have also used escape rooms for their internal activities to reinforce critical thinking, conflict resolution and a collaborative culture.

 Creating a novel puzzle is likely to pique attendee interest and have them engaged for a longer duration.
-Keeping the right mix of challenging, interesting and rewarding may be difficult (even some of the best event management agencies may struggle), but if managed correctly can have your attendees talking about it throughout the event.
+As a corporate event organizer, we understand that keeping the right mix of challenging, interesting and rewarding may be difficult (even some of the best event management agencies may struggle), but if managed correctly can have your attendees talking about it throughout the event.